 The Cognitive Skills Assessment evaluates three specific domains that are legislatively mandated for kindergarten readiness.
 The domains are fully aligned with the Head Start Child Development and Early Learning Framework.

 - Cognition and general knowledge (math and science)

 Miss Humblebee's Academy provides weekly reports on lesson progress and performance that are emailed as well as readily available online at all times.
 Caregivers, educators, and librarians can go to one place to track child and classroom success.

 - Measure progress based on length of practice time

 With the use of any device (iOS or Android tablets or phones), your child will enjoy learning with the help of Miss Humblebee's Academy.
 Whether you are going for a quick ride in the car or a plane ride across the country, be sure to bring this engaging learning tool along.

 You can also access Miss Humblebee's Academy with our Android Preschool and Kindergarten App.

 Miss Humblebee's Academy offers traditional academic and developmental resources, but we also believe kindergarten readiness extends far beyond traditional academics.
-We provide the necessary resources for parents, educators, and librarians to take learning offline and outside with our offline curriculum.
-We also empower parents to raise children to become healthy, contributing members of society, by giving children responsibilities that extend beyond the traditional learning environment.
+We provide the necessary resources for caregivers, educators, and librarians to take learning offline and outside with our offline curriculum.
+We also empower caregivers to raise children to become healthy, contributing members of society, by giving children responsibilities that extend beyond the traditional learning environment.
 For example, by allowing children to be responsible for specific chores, they can begin contributing in their home and then the world around them.
 We provide templates for learning schedules, chore charts by age, and even a reward system that you can stick with.
 The following resources are only available for members when they are signed in: